unakhat/course/hw1/README.md

         *Note on notation:* you are computing a relational variant of the [argmax](https://en.wikipedia.org/wiki/Arg_max) for each of those two years.

     5. Each team has at least 1 All Star and may have multiple.
 For each team in the year 2016, give the `teamid` and `diffAvg` (the difference between the team's highest paid all-star's salary and the team's lowest paid all-star's salary).
-Order your final solution by `teamid`.
+Order your final solution by `teamid` (NOTE: Due to some discrepancies in the database, please draw your team names from the All-Star table (so use allstarfull.teamid in the SELECT statement for this).

 ## Testing